LucidtechAI/cradl-docs/get-started/create-a-dataset.md

 ```

 {% hint style="success" %}
 If you upload documents without assigning them to a dataset, or if you want to assign them to a different dataset in the future, you can do so easily using the API.
-However, it is even easier to assign them directly to a dataset right away!
 {% endhint %}